Some Applications of Dynamical Belyi Polynomials: Post-Critically Finite Polynomials and Bad Reduction

 Now, look at the rightmost segment of the Newton polygon for $f'(z)$.
-The slope of this segment is at least $\frac{v(d)-v(i a_i)}{d-i} \geq r$, with equality only possible if $n=v(d) = v(i)$ (in other words, if $i$ is a multiple of $p^n$).
-Since no critical point can be larger than the largest fixed point, we must have equality, and the rightmost segment of the Newton polygon for $f'(z)$ must go through the points $(d-1, n)$ and $(i-1, v(ia_i))$.
+The slope of this segment is at least $\frac{v(d)-v(k a_k)}{d-k} \geq r$, with equality only possible if $n=v(d) = v(k)$ (in other words, if $k$ is a multiple of $p^n$).
+Since no critical point can be larger than the largest fixed point, we must have equality, and the rightmost segment of the Newton polygon for $f'(z)$ must go through the points $(d-1, n)$ and $(k-1, v(ka_k))$.
 (It could possibly extend further past this point.)
-Let $d-i = bp^n$.
-Then we must have exactly $bp^n$ fixed points of absolute value $p^r$, and at least $bp^n$ critical points of absolute value $p^r$, counting with multiplicity, with all other fixed points and critical points of absolute value less than $p^r$.
+So, we must have exactly $d-k$ fixed points of absolute value $p^r$, and at least $d-k$ critical points of absolute value $p^r$, counting with multiplicity, with all other fixed points and critical points of absolute value less than $p^r$.

-Finally we look at the set of open disks $D(\alpha_i, p^r)$ of radius $p^r$ centered at each fixed point of~$f$.
+Finally we look at the set of open disks $D(\alpha_i, p^r)$ of radius $p^r$ centered at each fixed point of~$f$ and recall that $0$ is a fixed point of $f$.
 Every critical point must lie in one of these disks because $f$ is post-critically finite, so it is also post-critically bounded.
 (If $x$ is a point outside this set of disks then the orbit of $x$ under $f$ is not bounded: $|x| \geq p^r$ and $|f(x)| = |x+ \prod_{i=1}^d (x- \alpha_i)| \geq p^{rd}$.)
-The Newton polygon argument above implies that $D(0, p^r)$ contains fewer critical points than fixed points (again, counting with multiplicity), since this disk has $d-bp^n$ fixed points and at most $d-1-bp^n$ critical points.
-Since every critical point must lie in one of these disks for $f$ to be post-critically finite, there must be a different disk $D(\alpha_i, p^r)$ containing at least as many critical points as fixed points.
-Conjugate by translation to move $\alpha_i$ to 0.
-Now, the newly conjugated map has fewer critical points than fixed points of absolute value $p^r$, which cannot occur.
+The Newton polygon argument above implies that $D(0, p^r)$ contains fewer critical points than fixed points (again, counting with multiplicity), since this disk has $k$ fixed points and at most $k-1$ critical points.
+Since every critical point must lie in one of these disks for $f$ to be post-critically finite, there must be a different disk $D(\alpha_2, p^r)$ containing at least as many critical points as fixed points.
+Conjugate by translation to move $\alpha_2$ to 0.
+The newly conjugated map has fewer critical points than fixed points of absolute value $p^r$, which cannot occur since the newly conjugated map will satisfy the same criteria and thus the same argument holds.
 Thus, every coefficient $a_i$ of $f$ satisfies $|a_i| \leq 1$.
-Since $f$ is monic, it has good reduction at $p$. \end{proof}
+Since $f$ is monic, it has good reduction at~$p$. \end{proof}

 In the cases where $d<p$ or $d=p^n$, Theorem 1 recovers the previously known results from~\cite{anderson} and\cite{epstein}:

 \begin{corollary} If $d=p^n$ for some prime $p$, or if $d<p$, then all PCF polynomials of degree $d$ have potential good reduction at $p$. \end{corollary}